FWidm/cytoscape-poe-map-visualization/readme.md

 Todo:
 - Compare more than 1 tree
 - Add a comparison button that takes one url for each tree we want to compare to our tree
+- After clicking into the search bar, the qtip explanation doesn't disapper when clicking inside the nodes

 ---
 # Expected Map Json: